 1.3 Motivation and problematic

-Every single person wants to be the best version of himself, everyone just wants to become fit, to lose weight and to build on lean muscle, and we all know how working out benefits your health and reduces stress as well as being an energy source for your body.
-But not everybody can do it.
+Every individual wants to be the best version of himself, everyone just wants to become fit, lose weight, and build on lean muscle, and we all know how working out benefits your health and reduces stress as well as being an energy source for your body.
+However, not everyone can do it.

-Not everyone has a gym nearby or has the time to go to the gym in the first place, and even they did have the time, sticking to going to the gym 3 or 4 time a week can be very challenging as your motivation level decreases over time.
+Not everyone has a gym nearby or has the time to go to the gym in the first place, and even they did have the time, sticking to going to the gym three or four times a week can be very challenging as your motivation level decreases over time.

-Which is why a need for a solution that helps people work out from home arises.
+This is why there is a need for a solution that helps people work out from home.

-Such a solution could help millions of people around the globe achieve their dream of becoming fit, it could:
+Such a solution could help millions of people around the globe achieve their dream of becoming fit; it could:

--guide people in their fitness journey without making mistake
+-guide people in their fitness journey without making mistakes.

--Connect them with other people to stay motivated along the way
+-Connect them with other people to stay motivated in the way.

-In this report, I will present my solution as well as go over some of existing web application that tend to offer a solution to this problem.
+In this report, I will present my solution and go over some of the existing web applications that tend to offer a solution to this problem.

 1.4 Study of existing solution on the market

-In this section, I will showcase the different solutions available on the market.
-The main purpose of this section is to find the strong features and drawbacks of these solution so that the development of my project is oriented into making it the best available option for its target users.
+In this section, I will discuss the different solutions available on the market.
+The main purpose of this section is to find the strong features and drawbacks of these solutions so that the development of my project is oriented toward making it the best available option for its target users.

 Here’s a demonstration of the available web applications that I tested: